Ohio ‘anti-gay’ bill amended to allow parents to opt students out of ‘sexuality content’

-COLUMBUS, Ohio (WCMH) — Ohio lawmakers are moving forward with a bill allowing parents to opt their child of out school “sexuality” lessons, a move opponents said is anti-LGBTQ+ and will force educators to out students.
+COLUMBUS, Ohio (WCMH) — Ohio lawmakers are advancing a bill allowing parents to opt their child of out school “sexuality” lessons, legislation opponents said is anti-LGBTQ+ and will force educators to out students.

 House Bill 8 — the “Parents’ Bill of Rights” — would require teachers to notify parents before teaching “sexuality content” and of any change in a student’s mental, emotional or physical health.
 Rep. D.J.
 Swearingen (R-Huron) and Rep. Sara Carruthers (R-Hamilton) reintroduced the bill earlier this year after the legislation failed to pass Ohio’s General Assembly last year.